scottyeager/info_foundation/src/technology/technology_overview/technology_overview_parts/3bot_threefold_paradigm_shift.md

 The result is a dramatic improvement in security, efficiency, and cost.
 There is virtually no limit of scale to this approach.
 To allow the 3Bots to exist, a self-driving, self-healing IT system had to be created.

+Today the 3bot is used in the TFGrid to be your virtual system administrator.

 ![image alt text](./img/circular_architecture_2.png)